Raileanv/index_blog/README.md

 ```

 ## API Endpoints
+Postman collection you can find in the root directory of the project, in directory `postman`.

 ### Setting Up Postman Environment
 To make the most of the API endpoints, you'll need to set up your Postman environment with the necessary variables.